kjkubik/stock-analysis/README.md

 code smells - Code does what it is supposed to; but, something about the code indicates there is probably a more elegant and productive solution to the problem.

+Logical operators - Booleans, and, or and not's.

 finding coding help on the internet